g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

 set protocols l2circuit neighbor 10.0.0.6 interface ge-0/0/7.413 encapsulation-type ethernet-vlan
 ```

-Ok, you see that Martini VPWS was very easy, right?
-I think Martini is more simple and objective to configure, but with BGP we can spare some LDP connections, and turn all the things more scalable.
-The label information of VPWS Kompella is changed by BGP, and in the VPWS Martini the label information is changed by LDP FEC 128 message, that need a LDP peering between the PEs, fortunately Junos try to establish the T-LDP (Target LDP) peering when you configure a VPWS or VPLS Martini, in other vendors could be necessary a manual T-LDP configuration, that is more painful.
+Okay, you can see that Martini VPWS is very easy, right?
+I think Martini is simpler and more straightforward to configure.
+However, using BGP (Kompella), we can spare some LDP sessions and make the architecture much more scalable.
+In Kompella VPWS, the label information is exchanged via BGP.
+In Martini VPWS, the label information is exchanged via LDP FEC 128 messages, which requires an LDP peering between the PEs.
+Fortunately, Junos automatically tries to establish a Targeted LDP (T-LDP) session when you configure a Martini VPWS or VPLS.
+In other vendors, you might need to configure the T-LDP session manually, which is a bit more painful!

-Everything is cleared here?
-I think so.
+Is everything clear so far?
+I hope so!

-Let's go to the final part of this delivery.
+Let's move on to the final part of this delivery: the Kompella model for Customer 5.

 First things first.
-We need to enable the l2vpn signalling in our BGP mesh.
+We need to enable l2vpn signaling in our BGP mesh.
 RR:
 ```
 set protocols bgp group iBGP-AS65020-East family l2vpn signaling nexthop-resolution no-resolution